-5. The national income figures are used to assess the savings and investment potential of the community.
-The rate of saving and investment depend on national income.

-6. The comparison of rational income over the years enables to know the nature of the economy.
+- 5. The national income figures are used to assess the savings and investment potential of the community.
+The rate of saving and investment depend on national income. - 6.
+The comparison of rational income over the years enables to know the nature of the economy.
 This is important when the government of a country launches planning for economic development.
-In factor planning is possible without national income estimates.

-7. National income estimates show the contribution made by different sectors of f he economy such as agriculture, industry, trade and commerce, service etc. On the basis of national income figures.

-8. National income estimates will tell us how far different categories of income such as rent, wages, interest, and profits are contributing to national income.

-9. The formulation of panning for different sectors of the economy is based on the national income figures.
-National income estimates are very useful in formulating plans for the development of agriculture, industry, infrastructure etc.

-10. We can evaluate the achievements of the development targets laid down in the plus from the changes in national income and various components.

-11. National income data are useful for forecasting future economic events.

-12. National income statistics can be used to determine how an international financial burden should be apportioned between different countries.

-13. In war time the study of the components of national income is of great importance because they show the maximum production possibilities of the country

-Prepared by Dr.K.Marammal Devi, Assistant Professor, Dept of Commerce, KAHE, Page 7/18

-Class: III B.Com (CA)Course Name: PRINCIPLES OF MICRO ECONOMICSCourse Code: 16CCU504ASemester: VYear: 2016 - 2019 Batch
+In factor planning is possible without national income estimates. - 7.
+National income estimates show the contribution made by different sectors of f he economy such as agriculture, industry, trade and commerce, service etc. On the basis of national income figures. - 8.
+National income estimates will tell us how far different categories of income such as rent, wages, interest, and profits are contributing to national income. - 9.
+The formulation of panning for different sectors of the economy is based on the national income figures.
+National income estimates are very useful in formulating plans for the development of agriculture, industry, infrastructure etc. - 10.
+We can evaluate the achievements of the development targets laid down in the plus from the changes in national income and various components. - 11.
+National income data are useful for forecasting future economic events. - 12.
+National income statistics can be used to determine how an international financial burden should be apportioned between different countries. - 13.
+In war time the study of the components of national income is of great importance because they show the maximum production possibilities of the country periods they may be misleading.
+Over a longer period, a number of new products may appear in the economy and a number of old products may disappear from the consumption.
+Hence the real income will change and the comparison will not have much meaning.